wzychla/Fido2.NetFramework/readme.md

 The **fido2-net-lib** targets .NET6 which makes it unusable in .NET Framework 4.8 and still, there are multiple systems targeting
 .NET 4.X that would benefit from employing the Fido2 protocol.

+## Disclaimer

+This is a work in progress, I'd be grateful for all input provided by the community.

+## Nuget

+Soon